hshaddix/c2p2_HLS/README.md

-# c2p2_HLS
+# Hello!!
-Repository for HLS related code pertaining to Spring 2025 c2-the-p2 advanced seminar
+This is a repository for HLS related code pertaining to the Spring 2025 c2-the-p2 advanced seminar.